-Join Dennis Taylor for an in-depth discussion in this video Short examples of the recording method, part of Excel 2013: Macros in Depth.
+Join Dennis Taylor for an in-depth discussion in this video Short examples of the recording method, part of Excel 2013: Macros.

 Although there are different ways to create a macro, by far the dominant method is to turn on what's called the macro recorder.
 And this flows out of the idea that we've recognized a sequence that we need to use frequently.
 Maybe we already are using it frequently manually.
 We want to automate it.
 And let's imagine that sequence is the following.
 We want to know, in any given worksheet, at certain times, where the number cells are, and we'd like to highlight them and apply color.
 And rather than going through six or seven or eight steps, let's do it instantly.